esnitkin914/Comparative_Genomics/day3_afternoon/README.md

 > ***ii.
 Load the annotation file ‘Rush_KPC_facility_codes_iTOL.txt’ to view the facility of isolation, play with tree visualization properties to understand how isolates group by facility, Circular vs. normal tree layout, Bootstrap values, Ignoring branch lengths***
 -->

+After you've overlayed facility metadata on your tree, answer the following questions:
 ```

 Which facilities appear to have a lot of intra-facility transmission based on grouping of isolates from the same facility?